Scandi Sleep logo Navy blue crescent moon and stars icon

 Oh, and we finally solved the mystery of who was the real blanket thief.
 (Spoiler alert: it was him!)

-Where to Start, Try the Scandinavian Way
+Where to Start, Try the Scandinavian Sleep Method

 If you’re curious to give it a go, start simple, grab two spare blankets or doonas you already have at home and test it out for a week.